-If you don’t have a calculator, you can simply use the 90-degree method, which works just as well.
+If you don’t have a calculator, you can use the 90-degree method, which works just as well.

 How to Use Walking Poles on the Trail

 Finally, let’s look at the best ways to use walking poles on the trail.
-This is, after all, why you actually got your poles in the first place!
+This is, after all, why you got your poles in the first place!

 Using Walking Poles Efficiently